Joaquín Blake: Siege of Valencia (1812)

 Blake was then transferred to eastern Spain to combat Marshal Suchet's advance on Valencia.
-Blake, after several defeats, ended up trapped in the city with his army, eventually surrendering on 8 January 1812 with his 16,000 troops, which marked the high point of French successes in eastern Spain.
+Blake, after several defeats, ended up trapped in the city with his army, eventually surrendering on 8 January 1812 with his 16,000 troops, marking the high point of the French Army's successes in eastern Spain.

 Blake was sent to the donjon at Vincennes, where he was kept captive until April 1814.

 Later life

 In 1815 Blake was made Chief Engineer of the Spanish Royal Army.
-He died in 1827 in Valladolid, North Western Spain.
+He died in 1827 in Valladolid, Castile and León.